LMU team

 Eliza Encheva-Schorch

-Eliza Encheva-Schorch is an editor at LMU Munich and event manager of the Berlin-based literary publisher duotincta.
+Eliza Encheva-Schorch is an online and social media editor at LMU Munich and a massage practicioner at float Schwabing.
 She holds a master’s degree in English, Spanish and German Literature from LMU.

 Affiliated team